pete001/eos-bp-failover/README.md

 If you are in AWS, the fun doesn't stop here!
 There are some extra steps to get around the unicast hurdle.

 Read more [here](https://github.com/BlockMatrixNetwork/eos-bp-failover/tree/master/aws).

+### Next Steps

+There are more complex failure states with `nodeos` where the process doesnt die, but it stalls or stops signing blocks.
+It would be possible to introduce several additional checks into `keepalived` to track and identify these failure states.
+Expect more on this soon!